42antoine/vagrant-CSS-server/README.md

 # vagrant-CSS-server
-Vagrant deployement for CSS server
+Vagrant deployement for CSS server.
+Use this tool to easily start new addons development or for fun!

-/!\ Project in development
+###### /!\ Project for developers - never use this project to make online game server!

 # Install vagrant